FIVE SHORT PIECES

 These five pieces are elaborate transcriptions of To One, five songs to poems by Christina Rees (1985), which convey the countless moods associated with a relationship.
 The work has since been idiomatically arranged for numerous instruments.

-The mood lightens with the second piece (‘To Entice You’ with its erotic, seductive lyrics), and is structured within a gently sardonic waltz style.
+The mood lightens with the second piece, ‘To Entice You’, The lyrics are erotic and seductive, and it is structured within a gently sardonic waltz style.

 ‘I Learn my Name’, the fourth piece, is more relaxed, using jazz-style chords and a variety of moods and tone colours.

 The finale, ‘Christening’, concludes the set in triumphant mood.
 Set within a firm A major tonality, it once again utilises chording remote from this key, and chord clusters, perhaps suggesting an ominous fragility beneath the superficial confidence and display.